Bell P-39 Airacobra: Technical details

 A heavy structure, and around 256 lb of armor, were characteristic of this aircraft as well.
 The production P-39's heavier weight combined with the Allison engine with only a single-stage, single-speed supercharger, limited high-altitude performance, which was markedly inferior to contemporary European fighters and, as a result, the first USAAF fighter units in the European Theater were equipped with the Spitfire V. However, the P-39D's roll rate was 75°/s at 235 mph – better than the A6M2, F4F, or P-38 up to 265 mph.

 Above the supercharger's peak altitude of about 12000 ft, performance dropped off rapidly, limiting usefulness in traditional fighter missions in Europe as well as in the Pacific, where it was not uncommon for Japanese bombers to attack from above the P-39's ceiling (which in the tropical heat was lower than in cooler climates).
 The late production N and Q models, which made up 75% of Airacobras built, could maintain a top speed of 375 mph up to 20000 ft.

 Weight distribution could result in it entering a dangerous flat spin, a characteristic Soviet test pilots demonstrated to the skeptical manufacturer, which had been unable to reproduce the effect.
-It was determined the spin could only be induced if the aircraft was flown with no ammunition in the nose.
+It was determined the spin could only be induced if the aircraft were flown with no ammunition in the nose.
 The flight manual noted a need to ballast the front ammunition compartment to achieve a reasonable center of gravity.
 High-speed controls were light, consequently high-speed turns and pull-outs were possible.
 The P-39 had to be held in a dive since it tended to level out and the recommended never-exceed dive speed limit (Vne) was 475 mph.